ShashankGowni/School_Management_System/README.md

-# School_Management_System

-School Management System
+**School Management System**

 A comprehensive database management system for handling various aspects of a school, including students, teachers, subjects, classes, and grades.
+This project demonstrates a structured approach to managing school-related data and allows administrators to perform operations like adding new entries, updating records, and running queries to understand relationships between data entities.

 **Table of Contents**
 Introduction